spadgos/sublime-jsdocs/README.md

      */
     function foo(Array $arr, MyClass $cls, $str = "abc", $i = 0) {}

-JSDocs will try to make an intelligent guess about the return value of the function.
+DocBlockr will try to make an intelligent guess about the return value of the function.

 - If the function name begins with "set" or "add", then no `@return` is inserted.
 - If the function name beings with "is" or "has", then it is assumed to return a `Boolean`.